bensoille/medicine_devops_challenge/WORK_SUMMARY.md

 - publish this crafted `tabs_order` to `tabs.orders` _Kafka_ topic
 - wait 1 second (configurable) and loop

-> The process builds a new `tabs_order` object periodically, frequence is configured via environment variable, at startup time
+> The process builds a new `tabs_order` object periodically, frequence is configured via environment variable.
+See [detailed definition of `tabs_order` object](documentation/README.md#tabs-order-factory) and learn more.

 #### K8s Resource type
 This _Patient_ process should run in a _docker_ container, orchestrated by _Kubernetes_ as a **Deployment** :